mlip-cmu/s2025/assignments/I4_explainability.md

 3. Describe how the automation (model) works generally.
 Provide evidence that the documentation is effective for the policy purpose. [*Guidance: Where possible identify general mechanisms or factors that most strongly influence the automation.*]

-4. Provide a mechanism to describe how the automation (model) worked with regard to an instance of use to all intended users and subjects affected by the automated system in a form that is accessible to them.
+4. Provide a mechanism to describe how the automation (model) works with regard to an instance of use.
+Ensure it is in a form accessible to all intended users and subjects affected by the automated system.
 Descriptions must include (1) that automation was used, (2) a short explanation of how the automation works, (3) what additional actors are involved in decisions, (4) what significant personal data was used for the decision, (5) what decisions were reached in a specific case.
 Provide evidence that the documentation is effective for the policy purpose. [*Guidance: Provide individual explanations using appropriate mechanisms, such as graphs, text-based explanations, counterfactuals, or SHAP plots.*]

 **CONCERNS**